ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

-### Creating a file share with a replica with Terraform
+### Creating a zonal file share with a replica with Terraform
 {: #file-share-create-with-replica-terraform}

 To create a file share, use the `ibm_is_share` resource.
 To add a replica, define the replica share similarly to the following example.
 It creates a share with 220 GB capacity and the `dp2` performance profile.
 The `replica_share` argument defines the replica share's name, the frequency of replication (in cron spec), the performance profile, and the zone where the replica share is to be created.